domkris/AuthDemo/README.md

 | dbo.AspNetUsers|
 | dbo.AspNetUserTokens|

 The most important for AuthDemo are *AspNetUsers* and *AspNetRoles*.
-You can customize those tables and add new fields, for example in AuthDemo a user can have only one role but ASP.NET Identity by default defines multiple roles per user.<br>
+You can customize those tables and add new fields, for example in AuthDemo, a user can have only one role, but ASP.NET Identity by default defines multiple roles per user.<br>
-More info about tables and fields they contain can be found [here](https://dotnettutorials.net/lesson/asp-net-core-identity-tables/).
+More info about the tables and fields they contain can be found [here](https://dotnettutorials.net/lesson/asp-net-core-identity-tables/).

 Functionalities:
 - **UserManager** class in ASP.NET Core Identity interacts with the AspNetUsers table to handle user-related operations like creation, deletion, updating profiles, etc.
 - **SignInManager** class in ASP.NET Core Identity handles sign-in operations, including password checks, cookie management, etc.
 - **RoleManager** class in ASP.NET Core Identity provides the RoleManager class to manage roles.
 This class is used to create, delete, and update roles and to assign roles to users.

-For more info about ASP.NET Identity check out [this link](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0&tabs=visual-studio).
+For more info about ASP.NET Identity, check out [this link](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0&tabs=visual-studio).
-You are free to not use ASP.NET Core Identity but your custom users, roles etc. I used it because it simplifies validation of user registration, login, configuring password rules and other security functionality.
+You are free to not use ASP.NET Core Identity and use your custom users, roles, etc. I used it because it simplifies the validation of user registration, login, configuring password rules and other security functionality.
 <br><br>

 **ASP.NET Core Identity vs IdentityServer** <br>